mohamedmahmoud97/Zuper-UDP/README.md

 ## Test it

 You can test the library with running any of the bash files: `gbn.sh` for testing GoBackN algorithm, `sr.sh` for SelectiveRepeat, and `sw.sh` for Stop-and-Wait.
-You can also change the parameters for the client and the server in `device_info/client.in` and `device_info/server.in`
+You can also change the parameters for the client and the server in `device_info/client.in` and `device_info/server.in`.
+If you want to neglect the simulation probability packet loss just change last attribute in `server.in` to 0.

 #### **For Client**
 ```